MichaelStiefler/sas_il2_superschool_old/trunk/Storebror/UP3 Patch Pack/readme.txt

 - Me-163 Flight Model from 4.13 implemented to get rid of the lame duck FM which existed up to 4.10
 - Bomb rotation axis fixed, was set to a Null-Vector in UP3 (??)
 - Replaced the partly predictable and reproduceable "pseudo" random number generator static initialization, now "Random" _IS_ random.
+- Initial static random "0" seed for bombs fixed
+- Pe-2 wounded gunner bug fixed
+- Further fix for gunner position switch bug, reducing log output and defaults to player previous army setting now
+- Missing Dead Meshes fixed for following pacific buildings: Flag_ArmeeRouge, Flag_LW, Flag_RAF, Flag_US, Flag_VVS
+- Missing Dead Meshes fixed for Train "Platform1_Dmg"
+- Disappearing Bombs/Torpedos/Rockets bug fixed
+  (this was an old IL-2 Core game bug where Bombs/Torpedos/Rockets would simply disappear instead of being dropped/shot online or during NTRK playback)
+- VAP bomb (IL-2 incendiary cluster bomb) rearming fixed, based on hotfix by SAS~Skylla from 22 Sep 2015
+- FM2 rocket trigger fixed, now all rockets can be fired with rocket trigger key (previously the last pair had to be fired using bomb trigger key)
+- Invincible Opel Maultier Flak fixed
+- Do-217 crew position locked up in belly gunner position fixed
+- Pairwise Hs-293 and Fritz-X drop on Do-217K-2 fixed
+- SBD gunner envelope limits fixed
+- B-29 gunner positions fixed
+- Fokker DXXI compass fixed
+- H8K outer frame parts appearing in cockpit view when plane is damaged: Fixed
+- I-16 SPB "Drone" picks up fuel from mothership until it reaches 100%: Fixed, will refuel up to initial mission start limit only
+- Enemy planes become available on player homebase not only after (belly/emergency) landing, but even if they crashed there: Fixed
+- On maps with more than 256 bridges, when a human player destroys a bridge with index 256 or bigger, another bridge with that index modulo 256 will be destroyed instead: Fixed

 ********************